Today I am Voyage

 “Because boy, you’ll stop when you’re ready and not before.
 No use in me slowing you down.”

-But sometimes, Matthew wished he had.
-Things sure would be easier.
+Sometimes, Matthew wished he had.
+Things sure would be easier, wouldn’t they?
 There wouldn’t be so many angry voicemails from his parents on his phone.
-Less passive aggression would pepper the work emails he received at his grandmother’s stationary desk.
-He wouldn’t have gotten a speech in the driveway from his very angry sister, still in her bridesmaid dress, about the carelessness of men and how their whole lives she’d hoped her little brother would be better than the stereotype.
-And he wouldn’t have this dark pit in his chest, a sweltering hole of hot pain where his heart knew he betrayed the person who loved him most.
+Less passive aggression would pepper the emails he received from his boss while hunched over his grandmother’s old stationary desk.
+He wouldn’t have gotten a speech in the driveway from his very angry sister, hair still stone-still from spray and a sweatshirt over her bridesmaid dress, about the carelessness of men and how their whole lives she’d hoped her little brother would be a good man and how absolutely could he do this.
+And he wouldn’t have this dark pit in his chest, a sweltering hole of hot pain where his heart knew his betrayal and screamed it back at him over and over.

 And yet…

-He knew he’d done the right thing.
-There were lots of regret on how he did it, and how many people he’d hurt (he thought it’d just be the one), but there was zero regret in the action itself.
+Some part of him knew he’d done the right thing.
+There was much regret on how he did it, and how many people he’d hurt (he thought it’d just be the one), but there was zero regret in the action itself.
 He’d needed to run.
 Marrying Shannon Stoleman, moving into her beloved townhouse, becoming the official father figure to her four-year-old Scottish terrier, and starting those lifelong plans of theirs, was just not what Matthew Keeper was supposed to do.

-So after three and a half months, he was still up in the mountain house, putting in his work hours each morning so that evenings could be spent walking in the woods, and hoping either a sign would fall out of the sky or a huge branch would.
+So after three and a half months, he was still up in the mountain house, putting in his work hours each morning remotely so that evenings could be spent walking in the woods and hoping either a sign would fall out of the sky or a huge branch would.

-Instead the sign, or branch really, came through the mail in Shannon’s clean, clipped handwriting.
-He was stuck again, not knowing what this sign meant, but he knew it was a sign of some sort.
+Instead he got a nice wallop in Shannon’s clean, clipped handwriting.
+He was stuck again, not knowing what this sign meant, but he knew it was a sign of some sort or another.

 Stuck.
 He kept getting stuck.
 Stuck in a relationship he wasn’t as dedicated to as he wanted to be, stuck in a job he was good at but not passionate for, now stuck on this mountain because it was the only place he felt safe.